superannotateai/superannotate-python-sdk/docs/source/superannotate.sdk.rst

 Converting annotation format to and from SuperAnnotate format
 _____________________________________________________________

-.. autofunction:: superannotate.import_annotation_format
-.. autofunction:: superannotate.export_annotation_format

-Those two arguments in the conversion functions describe the flow of converter.
-As some datasets don't have all possible tasks or for all possible tasks not all SuperAnnotate projects are possible, bellow we will present which (project_type, task) combinations are available:
+Two important arguments for conversion are <project_type> and <task>.
+Their combination is important for conversion flow.
+Tables below present all possible combinations for each conversion method:

 ==============  ======================
          From SA to COCO
 --------------------------------------
- project type           task
+ project_type           task
 ==============  ======================
 Pixel           panoptic_segmentation
 Pixel           instance_segmentation